Combined approach with second-order optimality conditions for bilevel programming problems: Preliminaries and preliminary results

-If the value function is Lipschitz continuous, then the above problem is a mathematical program with equilibrium constraints (MPEC) with Lipschitz continuous problem data.
+We now study the constraint qualification and optimality condition for problem (\ref{GCP}).
+If the value function is Lipschitz continuous { and $K=\mathbb{R}^s$}, then problem (\ref{GCP}) is an MPEC with Lipschitz continuous problem data.
 Due to the value function constraint, the nonsmooth MFCQ fails to hold at any feasible solution of the above problem \cite[Proposition 3.2]{YZ95}.

-Similar to \cite[Definition 4.2]{Ye11}, we define Mordukhovich (M-)/Strong (S-) stationary condition based on the value function for \eqref{GCP}.
+Recall that in MPEC literature, one usually defines a Mordukhovich (M-) or a Strong { (S-) stationarity condition} based on whether the multipliers are taken from the limiting normal cone or the regular normal cone of the complementarity set respectively.
+Similar to \cite[Definition 4.2]{Ye11}, we define M-/S- { stationarity condition} based on the value function for \eqref{GCP}.
 Given a feasible vector $(\bar{x}, \bar{y}, \bar{u}, \bar{w})$ of problem \eqref{GCP}, we define the following index sets:

-\begin{definition}[ Stationary conditions for \eqref{GCP} based on the value function] Let $(\bar{x}, \bar{y}, \bar{u}, \bar{w})$ be a feasible solution to \eqref{GCP}. \begin{enumerate}[(i)] \item We say that $(\bar{x}, \bar{y}, \bar{u}, \bar{w})$ is an M-stationary point based on the value function if there exist $\mu \geq 0$, $\lambda^{g} \in \mathbb{R}^{p}$, $\lambda^{u} \in \mathbb{R}^{p}$ and $ {\lambda^H \in \mathbb{R}^{s}}$ such that
+\begin{definition}[Stationary conditions for \eqref{GCP} based on the value function] Let $(\bar{x}, \bar{y}, \bar{u}, \bar{w})$ be a feasible solution to \eqref{GCP}. \begin{enumerate}[(i)] \item We say that $(\bar{x}, \bar{y}, \bar{u}, \bar{w})$ is an M-stationary point based on the value function if there exist $\mu \geq 0$, $\lambda^{g} \in \mathbb{R}^{p}$, $\lambda^{u} \in \mathbb{R}^{p}$ and $ { \lambda_1^H \in \mathbb{R}^{m},\lambda_2^H} \in \mathbb{R}^{s}$ such that

-where $N_C$ denotes the normal cone to the convex set $C$.
+where $N_{C}$ denotes the normal cone to the convex set $C$.